The Bankrate promise

 A rapid rescore allows a lender to submit proof to a credit agency that an applicant has made recent changes or updates to their account that are not yet reflected on their credit report, according to Experian.
 Borrowers cannot request their own rapid rescore, as the service is only offered to lenders.
 You’ll need to pay for a rapid rescore, but the expense might be worthwhile, since the lower interest rate you’ll receive could more than compensate for the fee for adjusting your credit.

-A small increase can make a big difference.
+Even a small increase in your credit score can make a big difference in your mortgage interest rate.
 For example, even if you only raise your credit score to 665 or so from 650, you might be able to cut your mortgage costs significantly.
-Over the course of a 30-year mortgage, for instance, your monthly payment will be lower, and you would save more than $29,000, based on the above example from myFICO.
+Over the course of a 30-year mortgage, for instance, your monthly payment will be lower, and you would save more than $30,000, based on the above example from myFICO.